PiyushKumar-18-AI/30-Days-Of-Flutter/Day-8/Readme.md

 # Day-8

-On day 8 of your Flutter learning journey, you likely covered some additional concepts and features of the Flutter framework, including:
+On day 8 of my Flutter learning journey, I likely covered some additional concepts and features of the Flutter framework, including:

 <b><i>Form:</b></i> A Form is a container for FormFields, it is used to validate and manage the input of a user.
 A Form can contain one or more FormFields
 and can be used to create a form with text fields, radio buttons, and other input elements.